 We collect and process personal information so we can provide our Services to you.
 It’s important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 The data we collect and process about you is explained in the sections below.

 - 1.1.
 You give us information about you by filling in forms on our Site or by corresponding with us by phone, email or otherwise.
 This includes information you provide when you fill out our contact form, register to use the Site, record information on your Site profile or weight and activity tracker, subscribe to our marketing database, subscribe to our services, place an order on our site, participate in discussion boards or other social media functions on our Site, or report a problem with the Site.

 - 1.2.
 The information you give us includes names, email address or login details, phone number, order details, spatial data (location data), and behavioural data.

 - 1.3.
-We rely upon your explicit consent when collecting your name and email address from our contact form, as well as when collecting your order information at checkout.
+We rely upon your consent when collecting your name and email address from our contact forms, as well as when collecting your order information at checkout.
 Other data described above is necessary for our legitimate interests and for us to fulfill our contractual obligations to you, and we rely on this as a lawful basisto use and process this data.